Page by rainbow_daydreamer, only hosted by me

 No major revamps this year!New Discoveries and Inventions

-● TNT introduced a spin-off game, Petpet Park, on its own site (petpetpark.com) this year.
-Petpet Park is a little like Neopets, but a much simpler and more colourful game apparently aimed at a younger target audience.
-Players adopt a single Petpet which they can feed, groom, accessorise, and help to complete quests.
+● TNT introduced a spin-off game, Petpet Park, this year.
+This Flash-heavy website was a little like Neopets, but a much simpler and more colourful game apparently aimed at a younger target audience.
+Players would adopt a single Petpet which they could feed, groom, accessorise, and help to complete quests.
 While it's no longer available, this game gave plenty of players fond memories.Major Events

 ● Dr. Sloth tried to invade again in this year, beginning with Virtupets and Kreludor.
 However, a brave group of Neopets (including Gorix and Cylara, previous stars of a few Flash games) and some puzzle-solving Neopians managed to fend him off, and trap him inside a token.
 Neopia is safe again... for now.

 ● With Petpet Park on TNT's minds, news that the Park might have problems due to missing Petpets was quite a concern.
-A crack team of Neopets from the Petpet Protection League set out to rescue the Petpets, and managed to secure them all before the launch date.
+An ace team of Neopets from the Petpet Protection League set out to rescue the Petpets, and managed to secure them all before the launch date.
 Phew!

 ● From Year Nine, Neopets are now allowed to wear clothes other than those that come with a paintbrush.
 Clothes can still come from painting a pet, of course, but can also be bought around the site or claimed in return for donating Realworld money (see below).
 A painted pet wearing the clothes that come with a different colour of paintbrush is known as "cross-painted".
 Be aware-- not all clothes will go with the pet when s/he is transferred (and none when s/he is disowned-- see above under Year 10's Policy Decisions).Revamps